The very best places to experience Día de Muertos in 2026!

 🗝 Day of the Dead in Xochimilco: In this southern neighbourhood that is best known for its UNESCO World Heritage canals there is plenty going on for Día de los Muertos.
 In the main plaza you will find dancing, sand tapestries, ofrendas and more.
 There’s also a free pulque festival nearby.
 Pulque, if you’re not sure, is a local fermented agave drink.
 While you’re here, visit the Dolores Olmedo Museum and do not miss the opportunity to take a night ride through the canals.
 While it’s perfectly possible to do this all year round, for over thirty years, during Día de Muertos this has been transformed into something truly extraordinary: “La Llorona en Xochimilco”, a retelling of a haunting traditional Mexican tale.

 🗝 La Llorona en Xochimilco is a theatre production performed on the canals to an audience in trajineras (canal boats).
 The canal boats are rowed down the waterways to a meeting point where the audience is told the story of the woman condemned to spend eternity searching for the children she drowned in a fit of rage.
 The show culminates with a sound and light show.
 This show runs from the end of September to the end of November, Fri-Sun only except during the week of Día de Muertos when it shows every night.
 Buy tickets and pick up your boat at Embarcadero Cuemanco.
 Arrive early to ensure you manage to get a ticket.
-Costs $500 pesos a person.
 If you don’t want to queue for tickets and prefer to take a tour, this is also possible.

 🗝 Take a tour of a cemetery in Mexico City.
 I recommend a tour because not all cemeteries are open for Día de Muertos and some aren’t as welcoming to visitors as others.
 It would be a shame to travel to a cemetery only to find it isn’t open.

-Mexico City Details
+Mexico City general details

 ✈️ Mexico City has two airports, Benito Jaurez and the new Felipe Angles, which is much further away from the city.
 Be sure you know which one you’re arriving into when you book your flights to Mexico City There are airport taxis available or you can call Uber or organise a private transfer to your hotel or Airbnb.